British Empire Exhibition: Railway exhibits

-Several railway companies had display stands at the Exhibition; in some cases they exhibited their latest locomotives or coaches.
+Several railway companies had display stands at the exhibition; in some cases they exhibited their latest locomotives or coaches.
 Among the exhibits in the Palace of Engineering was the now famous railway locomotive, LNER 4472 Flying Scotsman; this was joined in 1925 by GWR 4079 Pendennis Castle.
 Several other railway locomotives were exhibited: in 1925, the Southern Railway exhibited no. 866 of their N class, which was brand new, not entering service until 28 November 1925.
 The 1924 exhibition included a Prince of Wales class 4-6-0 locomotive of London & North Western Railway (LNWR) design, which had been built for the exhibition by the Scottish manufacturer William Beardmore & Company.
 Beardmore's had previously built similar locomotives for the LNWR, which in 1923 had become a constituent of the newly formed London, Midland & Scottish Railway (LMS); when the exhibition closed in November 1924, the LMS bought the locomotive from Beardmore.
 A Lancashire & Yorkshire Railway-designed Baltic Tank 4-6-4T, number 11114, built by the LMS at Horwich Works new, was also on display and featured in postcards.

 In 1924, the Metropolitan Railway displayed one of its latest Inner Circle cars, a first class driving trailer which had been built in 1923.
 In 1925, in the Palace of Housing and Transport, the Metropolitan displayed electric locomotive no. 15, with some of the panelling, doors and framework removed from one side, to allow the interior to be viewed; it had been built in 1922.
 A few years later, it was named Wembley 1924 in honour of the exhibition.
 Ernest Baguley exhibited their narrow-gauge locomotive No. 774.

+Amusement park

+The American amusement park contractor Frank W. Darling supervised the construction of "the greatest pleasure park the world has ever seen."
+The thrilling park cost about £2 million.
+It included a scenic railway called the Great Racer.
+Another attraction Darling created featured a steep slope adventure called the Great Switchback which operated at speeds of 100 miles an hour.